-- Setting objectives and priorities in the school development plan, which includes SEN/D. - Line managing day to day provision for students with SEN/D, including setting a budget for supporting students within the school's overall financial resources. - Informing the Governing Body.
+- Setting objectives and priorities in the school development plan, which includes SEN/D. - Line managing day-to-day provision for students with SEN/D, including setting a budget for supporting students within the school's overall financial resources. - Informing the Governing Body.

-SEN Co-ordinator
+SEN Co-ordinator (SENCO)

-- Disseminating information and raising awareness of SEN/D issues throughout the school. - Is responsible to the Headteacher for the management of SEN/D provision and the day to day operation of this policy. - Managing and developing the roles of Teaching Assistants, through training and performance management. - Screening and identifying students. - Coordinating provision for students. - Supporting the teaching and learning of students with SEN/D. - Keeping accurate records of all students with SEN/D. - Drawing up, reviewing and monitoring Pupil Profile Sheets for those with SEN/D and others, as required. - Monitoring curriculum area delivery of the SEN/D Policy. - Recruiting and deploying the School's Learning Support Team, which includes Teaching Assistants.
+- Disseminating information and raising awareness of SEN/D issues throughout the school. - Is responsible to the Headteacher for the management of SEN/D provision and the day-to-day operation of this policy. - Managing and developing the roles of Teaching Assistants, through training and performance management. - Screening and identifying students. - Coordinating provision for students. - Supporting the teaching and learning of students with SEN/D. - Keeping accurate records of all students with SEN/D. - Drawing up, reviewing and monitoring Pupil Profile Sheets for those with SEN/D and others, as required. - Monitoring curriculum area delivery of the SEN/D Policy. - Recruiting and deploying the School's Learning Support Team, which includes Teaching Assistants. - Being responsible and accountable for the school SEN/D resources and sharing with the Headteacher and School Business Manager responsibility for the allocation of funding devolved directly from the LA. - Liaising with parents and carers of students with SEN/D. - Liaising with and advising teachers and support staff. - Liaising with schools and feeder primaries and specialist settings. - Liaising with other SENCOs, both locally and nationally. - Liaising with external agencies, including the educational psychology and other health services. - Contributing to in service training and external training (as appropriate). - Being involved in preparing the SEN/D report, which the Headteacher forwards to governors.